MasonGYC/Go-Assignment/asmt3/Q3/Experiment.md

 ## 1. Without any faults
 **Requirement**: Compare the performance of the basic version of Ivy protocol and the new fault tolerant version using requests from at least 10 clients.

 The simulation code is as follows.
-There will be `num_servers` servers making 3 requests each, therefore in total `num_servers * num_request_page` requests in one round.
+There will be `num_servers` servers making `num_request_page` requests each, therefore in total `num_servers * num_request_page` requests in one round.
 The request is raised every 1 second.

 ```go
 for i := 0; i < *num_servers; i++ {